chromiumembedded/cef/cef1/tools/distrib/win/README.txt

 USAGE
 -----

-Visual Studio 2010: Open the cefclient2010.sln solution and build.
+Visual Studio 2012 and Visual Studio 2010:
+  Open the cefclient2010.sln solution in Visual Studio and build.

-Visual Studio 2008: Open the cefclient2008.sln solution and build.
+Visual Studio 2008:
+  Open the cefclient2008.sln solution in Visual Studio and build.

+Visual Studio 2005:
+  1. Open the cefclient.vcproj and libcef_dll_wrapper.vcproj files in a text editor.
+Change Version="9.00" to Version="8.00".
+  2. Open the cefclient2005.sln file in a text editor.
+Change "Version 9.00" to "Version 8.00".
-Visual Studio 2005: Open the cefclient2005.sln solution and build.
+  3. Open the cefclient2005.sln solution in Visual Studio and build.

 Please visit the CEF Website for additional usage information.